STORM-IRIT/Radium-Engine/doc/developer/buildchain.md

 ## Building and installing Radium dependencies once for all
 Radium dependencies can be built and installed alone, without building the whole Radium project.

-The file `external/CMakeLists.txt` could be used as a standalone project to install all the Radium dependencies in any location _outside Radium-Engine source dir_ (if you try to build and install external as a subdir of Radium-Engine source, cmake configuration will ).
+The file `external/CMakeLists.txt` could be used as a standalone project to install all the Radium dependencies in any location _outside Radium-Engine source dir_ (if you try to build and install external as a subdir of Radium-Engine source, cmake configuration will fail).

 Configure dependencies build with :